ecfectus/container/README.md

 $serviceProviderContainer = new ServiceProviderContainer();
 $container->delegate($serviceProviderContainer);

-//if registered add service providers
+//if registered add service providers either on the delegated container OR on the main container via the use of magic methods
 $serviceProviderContainer->addServiceProvider(\Name\Of\ServiceProvider::class);//must extend the \Ecfectus\Container\ServiceProvider\AbstractServiceProvider class

 //psr interface methods